thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [ListReceivedByLabel](core-api-ref-remote-procedure-calls-wallet#listreceivedbylabel): lists the total number of dash received by each label. **_New in Dash Core 0.17.0_**
 * [ListSinceBlock](core-api-ref-remote-procedure-calls-wallet#listsinceblock): gets all transactions affecting the wallet which have occurred since a particular block, plus the header hash of a block at a particular depth. **_Updated in Dash Core 0.17.0_**
 * [ListTransactions](core-api-ref-remote-procedure-calls-wallet#listtransactions): returns the most recent transactions that affect the wallet. **_Updated in Dash Core 0.17.0_**
-* [ListUnspent](core-api-ref-remote-procedure-calls-wallet#listunspent): returns an array of unspent transaction outputs belonging to this wallet. **_Updated in Dash Core 0.17.0_**
+* [ListUnspent](core-api-ref-remote-procedure-calls-wallet#listunspent): returns an array of unspent transaction outputs belonging to this wallet. **Updated in Dash Core 18.1.0**
 * [ListWalletDir](core-api-ref-remote-procedure-calls-wallet#listwalletdir): returns a list of wallets in the wallet directory. **New in Dash Core 18.0.0**
 * [ListWallets](core-api-ref-remote-procedure-calls-wallet#listwallets): returns a list of currently loaded wallets. _New in Dash Core 0.15.0_
-* [LoadWallet](core-api-ref-remote-procedure-calls-wallet#loadwallet): loads a wallet from a wallet file or directory. _New in Dash Core 0.16.0_
+* [LoadWallet](core-api-ref-remote-procedure-calls-wallet#loadwallet): loads a wallet from a wallet file or directory. **Updated in Dash Core 18.1.0**
 * [LockUnspent](core-api-ref-remote-procedure-calls-wallet#lockunspent): temporarily locks or unlocks specified transaction outputs.
 A locked transaction output will not be chosen by automatic coin selection when spending dash.
 Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails.
 * [RemovePrunedFunds](core-api-ref-remote-procedure-calls-wallet#removeprunedfunds): deletes the specified transaction from the wallet.
 Meant for use with pruned wallets and as a companion to importprunedfunds. *New in Dash Core 0.12.3*
 * [RescanBlockChain](core-api-ref-remote-procedure-calls-wallet#rescanblockchain): rescans the local blockchain for wallet related transactions. _New in Dash Core 0.16.0_
 * [ScanTxOutset](core-api-ref-remote-procedure-calls-wallet#scantxoutset): scans the unspent transaction output set for entries that match certain output descriptors. **New in Dash Core 18.0.0**
 * [SendMany](core-api-ref-remote-procedure-calls-wallet#sendmany): creates and broadcasts a transaction which sends outputs to multiple addresses. **_Updated in Dash Core 18.0.0_**
-* [SendToAddress](core-api-ref-remote-procedure-calls-wallet#sendtoaddress): spends an amount to a given address. _Updated in Dash Core 0.15.0_
+* [SendToAddress](core-api-ref-remote-procedure-calls-wallet#sendtoaddress): spends an amount to a given address. **Updated in Dash Core 18.1.0**
 * [SetCoinJoinAmount](core-api-ref-remote-procedure-calls-wallet#setcoinjoinamount): sets the amount of DASH to be processed *New in Dash Core 0.13.0*
 * [SetCoinJoinRounds](core-api-ref-remote-procedure-calls-wallet#setcoinjoinrounds): sets the number of rounds to use *New in Dash Core 0.13.0*
 * [SetTxFee](core-api-ref-remote-procedure-calls-wallet#settxfee): sets the transaction fee per kilobyte paid by transactions created by this wallet.
 * [SignMessage](core-api-ref-remote-procedure-calls-wallet#signmessage): signs a message with the private key of an address.
 * [SignRawTransactionWithWallet](core-api-ref-remote-procedure-calls-wallet#signrawtransactionwithwallet): signs a transaction in the serialized transaction format using private keys found in the wallet. **_New in Dash Core 0.17.0_**
-* [UnloadWallet](core-api-ref-remote-procedure-calls-wallet#unloadwallet): unloads the wallet referenced by the request endpoint otherwise unloads the wallet specified in the argument. **_New in Dash Core 0.17.0_**
+* [UnloadWallet](core-api-ref-remote-procedure-calls-wallet#unloadwallet): unloads the wallet referenced by the request endpoint otherwise unloads the wallet specified in the argument. **Updated in Dash Core 18.1.0**
 * [UpgradeToHD](core-api-ref-remote-procedure-calls-wallet#upgradetohd): upgrades non-HD wallets to HD. **_New in Dash Core 0.17.0_**
 * [WalletCreateFundedPSBT](core-api-ref-remote-procedure-calls-wallet#walletcreatefundedpsbt): creates and funds a transaction in the Partially Signed Transaction (PST) format.
 Inputs will be added if supplied inputs are not enough. **New in Dash Core 18.0.0**
 * [WalletLock](core-api-ref-remote-procedure-calls-wallet#walletlock): removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call `walletpassphrase` again before being able to call any methods which require the wallet to be unlocked.